mkindl/NIEM.github.io/technical/domain-tech-guide/search.md

 Depending on the outcome of a simple (default) search, a resulting list will have as many as three parts in this order:

 1. Exact match on name:  All data names for which the search criteria exactly matched that entire naem (excluding its namespace prefix).
-2. Partical match on name:  All data names for which the search criteria matched a substring within that name (excluding its namespace prefix).
+2. Partial match on name:  All data names for which the search criteria matched a substring within that name (excluding its namespace prefix).
 3. Match on other metadata:  All data names for which the search criteria matched a substring within its associated data definition or other metadata (including namespace prefixes that may occur within the metadata).

 Each part of the search result (if it exists) is sorted alphabetically by Qname, which includes the namespace prefix so that component names are conveniently grouped by namespace.